Entanglement generation in a quantum network with finite quantum memory lifetime: Independent generation of entanglements between adjacent nodes

 Fig.~\ref{fig:rep-res-ind} demonstrates that in the limit of long memory lifetime, Eq.~\eqref{eq:reps-ind} works very well for predicting entanglement generation rate as a function of distance, a number of repeaters, and parameters defining hardware performance.
-Therefore, a reverse problem of finding the required parameters of the QLAN hardware components for a given distance and entanglement generation rate can be solved.
+Therefore, it can be used for a reverse problem of finding the required parameters of the quantum local area network hardware components for a given distance and entanglement generation rate.